u-root/tamagobusybox/README.md

 -   Any *imported* packages' `init` functions are run for *every* command.

-    For example, if some command imports the `testing` package, all commands in the busybox will have testing's flags registered as a side effect, because `testing`'s init function runs with every command.
+    For example, if some command imports the `testing` package, all commands in the busybox will have testing's flags Registered as a side effect, because `testing`'s init function runs with every command.

     While Go busybox handles every main commands' init functions, it does not